apache/hudi/website/docs/quick-start-guide.md

 ```
 **Create Table On The Exists Table Path**

 We can create a table on an exists hudi table path.
-This is useful to read/write from a non-sql hudi table by spark-sql.
+This is useful to read/write from a pre-exists hudi table by spark-sql.
 ```sql
  create table h_p1 using hudi
  options (